Attested: (1) Ptolemy 2,3,29 Δουνιον, a πολις of the Δουροτριγες

 Name origin: See here about dunum ‘fort’.

-Notes: Kleineberg et al. (2012) chose this location on the basis of their re-analysis of Ptolemy's coordinates, whereas in the past Δουνιον had been assigned to the big hill-fort at Maiden Castle, near Dorchester, which is otherwise not mentioned.
+Notes: Kleineberg et al. (2012) chose Hod Hill fort and its Roman camp at ST85491080on the basis of their re-analysis of Ptolemy's coordinates, but their logic is not strong enough to overrule Maiden Castle, which is huge and otherwise not mentioned.
 The find-spot of coin (2) is unrecorded, but Amminus is generally reckoned likely to have ruled in Kent, although a similar coin was found at Waddon Hill in Dorset, in an area that Ptolemy called Belgic.

 You may copy this text freely, provided you acknowledge its source as www.romaneranames.uk, recognise that it is liable to human error, and try to offer suggestions for improvement.